Spottedpanda/Spottedpanda/README.md

 <p align="center">

 * Create props for the cosplay.
-  - Panda
-  - Pizza

-* Make stamps/graphics for Neocities as rescourses for everyone.
+* Make stamps/graphics for Neocities as rescourses for public use.
   - Elliot/Mia Builder stamps
   - C00LK1D stamps